radrich/richarmstrong.net/_posts/2017-07-07-common-video-sizes.md

 ---
 title: "What Size Should My Video Be?"
 subtitle: "Common videos dimensions"
-desc: "A short post on what size your documents and compositions should be when it comes to making videos."
+description: "A short post on what size your documents and compositions should be when it comes to making videos."
 updated: 2020-10-20
 background_color: "#0077ff"
 image: 'img/common-video-sizes-icon.png'